sdelcourt/sde.videorent/README.rst

 Design & plan
 -------------

-After considering the problem descrition, I thought it would be best to separate the "film" as an abstract concept from its physical support (DVD, VHS) which is rented.
+After considering the problem description, I thought it would be best to separate the "film" as an abstract concept from its physical support (DVD, VHS) which is rented.

 The solution will use 4 objects: